 However, it’s critical to not equate these early theories and associations with causation or cures.
 While these studies can contribute to the groundwork that other research may build on, remember that these are not the type of studies that allow us to make claims about the effect of the keto diet on these conditions in humans.

 Keto Diet for Athletes and Active Individuals

-Another option for those active individuals determined to go keto is to utilize variations of the keto diet that allow for the selective inclusion of carbohydrates.
+Another option for those active individuals determined to go keto is to utilize variations of the keto diet that allows for the selective inclusion of carbohydrates.
 For example, the Targeted Ketogenic Diet permits additional carbohydrates during workouts while the Cyclical Ketogenic Diet introduces carbohydrates at specific types during the week.
-However it’s important to note that these alternate diet schemes have not been well studied for weight loss.
+However, it’s important to note that these alternate diet schemes have not been well-studied for weight loss.

 Keto Diet for Building Muscle

 While all forms of significant weight loss may result in some muscle loss, there may be an increased likelihood of muscle loss in people on a ketogenic diet, especially if calories are restricted too low.
 Because while in ketosis the body doesn’t have enough sugar to burn, it may also break down proteins for energy, in addition to churning through fat.
 This may be somewhat compensated by the moderate protein included in the diet and if you are actively lifting weights.